 Atlanta, GA DUI Attorneys

-Experienced Atlanta, GA DUI Attorneys at Chestney & Sullivan
+Experienced Atlanta, Georgia DUI Attorneys at Chestney & Sullivan

 If you have been arrested anywhere in Georgia for a DUI, our experienced Atlanta, GA DUI Attorneys can speak with you about your case anytime, including after-hours, holidays, and weekends.
+Remember that you only have thirty days from your arrest to address an administrative license suspension action.
+Mr. Sullivan is available to discuss your criminal case and your license suspension action today.
 Mr. Sullivan is prepared to go the distance.
 If you refused the officer’s request for a blood test, Mr. Sullivan argues before the Georgia Supreme Court that a defendant’s right to refuse the state blood test cannot be used against him at trial.
 He won that issue at the trial court level, and the prosecution appealed the case to the Georgia Supreme Court.
 We can discuss how his Georgia Supreme Court case, as well as recent appellate cases, may help in the defense of your DUI.
 Call Chestney & Sullivan today 404.816.8777

-Arrested for DUI in Atlanta or anywhere in Georgia?
+Arrested for DUI in Atlanta or face DUI charges anywhere in Georgia?

 Atlanta, GA DUI Attorneys